 The outcome is a win for all.
 The trees will now provide some very welcome areas of shade in summer especially necessary in light of the increased paving and expansive concrete at the entry.

-The $4.75m of public money which originally included $2.25m for the purchase of 2 Ryde Road (not permitted under the grant) has potentially given rise to a surplus, but questions regarding delays and costings at Council’s 25th March meeting, resulted in the public gallery being cleared and discussions held behind closed doors.
+The $4.75m of public money which originally included $2.25m for the purchase of 2 Ryde Road (not permitted under the Public Spaces Legacy Grant) has potentially given rise to a surplus, but questions regarding delays and costings at Council’s 25th March meeting, resulted in the public gallery being cleared and discussions held behind closed doors.

 Residents are entitled to know how public money has been spent and the Trust will be requesting Council’s full transparency in this.